lindsayjsemler/StullerGifTest/README.md

 # StullerGifTest

 * *Disclaimer* *
-This is and Android only app (decided to do this to save time, especially since iOS requires a multipude of more resources and I "thought" I would save time.
-In hindsight, I should go back start over, make this and iOS only app and copy over all the assets that I need, since using the commented code in DetailGifModel.xaml the line where I put the Image with the models GifImageSource.)
-Ideally if I had the time (and if I cannot sleept tonight I may try to recrete the app and change it to an iOS App instead of an Android.
-Note: Due to food poisoning and a fun trip to the hospital for a total of 31 hours.
-I did not have enough time to add in the Apple SqlServer Database that I had hoped.
-I have never worked with a Database using a mac before, but did not have access to a virtual machine or Windows.
-(I know this was bonus points, but I was hoping I could get that done enter in all the information in the database and not have any hard coded Lists since that is a pet peeve and big no no for my personal standards!
+This is and Android only app (decided to do this to save time, especially since iOS required a version of xCode that would not work on my computer.
+I left in the Animation code currently commented out and notated.)
+Ideally if I had the time I did not have enough time to add in the Apple SqlServer Database that I had hoped.
 Here is a link to a thread that is one of many demonstrating the issue with this version fo Xamarin.Forms, gifs, and Animation: https://stackoverflow.com/questions/61102724/xamarin-forms-image-gif-animation-doesnt-play-on-android
 * *End Disclaimer* *

 INSTRUCTIONS FOR SETTING UP YOUR COMPUTER TO RUN THE APP: